 INTERAGENCY SYRIA CRISIS CHILD PROTECTION REGIONAL WORKSHOP FOR WoS and 3RP COUNTRIES

-The No Lost Generation Initiative will be hosting a workshop in Amman, to reflect on programming so far in terms of good practices and learning, while identifying approaches and priorities ahead, in particular in light of the changing context.
+No Lost Generation will be hosting a workshop in Amman, supported by the EU regional trust fund "MADAD", to reflect on programming so far in terms of good practices and learning, while identifying approaches and priorities ahead, in particular in light of the changing context.
 This workshop will bring together Child Protection practitioners, advisors and experts from Syria, Iraq and the neighboring countries (Jordan, Lebanon, Iraq, Turkey and Egypt) to reflect, discuss, highlight, and explore promising CP practices from the region and identify ways forward.

 Mon, Oct 15, 2018

 Location : Nairobi, Kenya